vision-x-dataspace/dlr-dataspace-onboarding/docs/file-transfer/index.md

 In this tutorial you will learn how to transfer a file between `AmazonS3` storages via the `Dataspace`.
 There are three versions of this tutorial with varying levels of detail.

+You will need tokens to access the `Connectors`.
+For an explanation how to get these see [Connectors](../connector/index.md).

 ## 1. Manual

 The manual tutorial explains the basic on how to communicate with the `Connectors` by using simple http requests and provides low level explanations of the steps involved.